 Bowing to Political Correctness

 It is amazing to me how many pastors and churches will twist the scriptures around just to appease the demands of others in order to be politically correct.
 For example, the claim that woman clergy are okay with God as long as they are under the authority of the senior pastor who is a man is not supported biblically.
 The argument that not enough men are stepping up to the plate is an invalid excuse; in fact, it shows a lack of faith and trust in God whenever we think we need to help God along in such a way despite his commands.
+If anyone really actually believes there are not enough men stepping up to be pastors, Jesus offers the biblical solution to any such a scenario as prayer, not disobedience (Matt 9:37-38).
 Also, the claim by woman pastors that they just want to serve God does not excuse such disobedience, for if they really want to serve God they would do what he says and focus on the much more difficult task of being a good wife and mother which often produces little visible reward or praise in the here and now.
 They may really want to serve God, but they want to serve God their way, not His.
 It is the rebellion of Korah all over again (Num 16).
 As my younger daughter often remarks in regards to women and church leadership, “Why do some women insist on doing the only thing that God says they cannot do when they can do anything else?”

 There is also the argument that women clergy often appear to have a fruitful ministry that is thriving.
 However, the measurement of results of a ministry is not the basis of truth and following God, for even Jehovah Witnesses and Mormons have produced good fruits in the lives of others, and their literature has even been the means by which some people are really led to Christ to become genuine Christians.
 One of the things I noticed about the larger denominations that begin to allow women clery is that the next step that usually follows is that they eventually begin to move to the left and it isn’t too long before they begin to struggle with the debate over allowing homosexual pastors.